fmorrisey/fmorrisey/README.md

 ### Hi, I’m Forrest Morrisey 👋
-- 🌱 I’m a Front End focused Software Engineer working in Advance Medical Tech
+- 🌱 I’m a User Interface Developer and Software Engineer working in Advance Medical Tech
 - 🧑🏻‍💻  Self taught and graduate of [devCodeCamp](https://devcodecamp.com/)
 - 👀 I live in Milwaukee with my cat and house plants.
 - ❤️ I rediscovered my love for programming while teaching Python as an STEM Educator.